Photonic heat transport through a Josephson junction in a resistive environment: Analytical approximations

 In the limit $T_L=T_R=T$ the scaling reduces to $\delta \eta \sim T^{2/\alpha-2}$, where $\alpha = 2\pi(\eta_L+\eta_R)$ is the inverse of the total resistance in units of $R_Q$, which signals the SB transition at $\alpha=1$ \cite{eckern_quantum_1987}.

-Based on this scaling it is possible to determine the transition point $T^*$ for heat transport indicated in Fig. 3(b) of the main text.
+Based on this scaling it is possible to determine the transition point $T^*$ for heat transport indicated in Figs. 2(c) and 3(c) of the main text.
 For that purpose remind that at low frequency the heat transmission coefficient scales as $\eta/\bar{\eta}$ for a symmetric case with $\eta_L=\eta_R=\eta$ (see Eq.
 (14) in main text).
 Thus, in order to get the same heat current for two cases with different resistances at the same mean temperature we need